MakeSchool-Tutorials/Environment-Setup/P02-VS-Code-Instructions/content.md

 slug: setup-vs-code
 ---

 Download and install VS Code!
 VS Code is a text editor built on open-source from Microsoft, that we will use to write code.
-It also has an excellent debugger, built-in Git support, and numerous extensions you can download (for free!) to help enhance your coding experience!
+It also has other coding features we will eventually learn how to use: an excellent debugger, built-in Git support, and numerous extensions you can download (for free!) to help enhance your coding experience!

 > [action]
 >